isramv/opengist/INSTALL.md

 ![browser](https://www.evernote.com/l/Ar8lAuSaZ6VC46XqPv4SoCHOh_0AxJruI7sB/image.png)

-# Creating the symfony Database:
+# Creating the opengist Database:

 you should be login into the vagrant vm.